Thrifty home decor, DIY, entertaining, and recipes

 What is your experience with minimalism?
 Do you have any tips and tricks for staying organized (and at peace)?
 Share them in the comments below!

-Lauren is the founder and Editor-in-Chief of Lauren Magazine.
-She is passionate about interior design, creating homemade cocktails, baking, mental health, and encouraging others in their walk with God.
-She and her husband, Juan, share a 1-year-old daughter named Alexa and live in New Jersey.
+Lauren is the founder and editor of Lauren Rose Home.
+She is passionate about interior design, creating homemade cocktails, baking, and encouraging others in their walk with God.
+She and her husband, Juan, share a daughter, Lexi, and a son, Manny, and live in New Jersey.